 This post will give you an idea of how artwork can help you get through an uncomfortable time in your life.

 These are my first notebooks from 2011, the year when everything changed for us.
 I have notebooks like this from as far back as 2005 but what I noticed in looking through them is that until 2011, none of them had any drawings in them to speak of, just notes, lesson plans, to-do lists, the usual.
-2011 began a new chapter in our lives, we could say it was the “Year of the Diagnosis.”
+2011 began a new chapter in our lives, and everything from then on could be classified as “before this” and “after this”.
 Starting in May, it became the first year of drawing for me.

 In May of 2011 we had the first endoscopy to try to find out what was wrong.
 I sat in a hospital room waiting for the doctor to come back in with what I hoped would be good news.
 While I waited I feverishly worked on this drawing.
 (It actually took several subsequent waiting room sessions to finish, including our trip to Stanford at the end of June.)
 That night in May as I drew, I tried to lose myself in the detail and the colors, to convince myself that the diagnosis would be something simple, something that could be taken care of with a mere procedure.
 But the doctor came back in and said, “We were hoping to find gallstones.”